Is Sleep Good For The Eyes?

 First of all, the longer you sleep the less time your eyes have to spend focusing.
 Focusing works the myriad muscles in your eyes and the longer you spend focusing on specific objects the more likely you are to experience eye strain.
 Second, while you sleep your body is busy replenishing the various fluids it needs to function properly, including the supply of tears it uses to keep your eyes properly lubricated.
 Cutting short your sleep means you’re more likely to experience dry eyes.
 Finally, a well-rested eye is one that is less susceptible to burst blood vessels.

 But What About REM?

 Some folks think that Rapid Eye Movement (REM) sleep puts just as much strain on the eyes as focusing on a computer screen.
 It doesn’t.
 During REM sleep our eyes do move about.
 It’s true.
 However, since they’re not focusing on anything in particular (your eyelids are shut after all), this movement acts to stretch the muscles of the eye rather than strain them.
-It’s part of the recovery process and helps prepare your eyes for the coming day.
+It’s part of the recovery process and helps prepare your eyes for the coming day, especially if you're someone who requires contacts.
 Just like stretching before a run helps prepare your muscles for the strain you’re about to put on them.

 So How Can I Get Enough Sleep?

 One way to get more sleep is to fall asleep faster.
 Many folks, still worked up from their hectic day, lie in bed for some time before finally drifting off.
 To get to sleep faster try the following tricks:

 - Don’t think about what you’re going to do tomorrow.
 Write it down then put it aside.
 It will help you feel more prepared and less stressed.